elgeish/Computing-with-Data/markdowns/chapter14/1-retry-policies.md

-Here's an example of a probabilistic exponential backoff poller; this one starts with an initial delay of 2 milliseconds and gives up when the total delay exceeds 60 milliseconds; it also allows resetting the delay interval with a probability of 0.42:
+Here's an example of a probabilistic exponential backoff poller; this one starts with an initial delay of 2 milliseconds and gives up when the total delay exceeds 60 milliseconds; it also allows resetting the delay interval with a probability of 0.42 (give it a try; run it multiple times):

 ```java runnable
 import java.util.Random;